CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/01_data_explanation.md

 ## Dataset Overview

 This project uses **single-channel surface EMG (sEMG) signals** captured from submental muscles during silent speech tasks.
-The data represents an extension of the Phase 3 single-lead forearm EMG dataset to silent speech recognition—an attempt to replicate MIT Media Lab's **AlterEgo** system (Kapur et al., 2018) for **$30** instead of **$1,200+**.
+The data represents an extension of the Phase 3 single-lead forearm EMG dataset to silent speech recognition.
+An attempt to replicate MIT Media Lab's **AlterEgo** system (Kapur et al., 2018) for **$30** instead of **$1,200+**.

 > **Note on Hardware Adaptation:** This project was originally designed as a dual-channel system (chin + jaw).
-Due to hardware limitations discovered during testing—one AD8232 exhibited ADC saturation near the 12-bit ceiling—the system was adapted to single-channel operation.
-Full troubleshooting documentation is available in the [working_process/](../working_process/) directory.
+Due to hardware limitations discovered during testing—one AD8232 exhibited ADC saturation near the 12-bit ceiling and Carl flew away from his electronics supplier.
+Thus, the system was adapted to single-channel operation.
+Full troubleshooting documentation is available in the [working_process/](https://github.com/CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/tree/main/docs/working_process) directory.

 ## Data Source